Academic Majors & Minors

 1. Language courses

-In addition to satisfying the requirements in (1), students minoring in Chinese must take 4 courses in Chinese language, literature and cultural studies with no less than 12 credits.
-No more than two of the four can be language courses.
+In addition to satisfying the requirements in (1), students minoring in Chinese must take 5 courses in Chinese language, literature and cultural studies with no less than 18 credits.
+Up to three of the five can be language courses.
 Content courses taken to meet the minimum requirements for the minor must be at least 3 credits each with at least 50% of content on China.
 No more than one lecture course from a non-Emory administered study-abroad program may be counted towards the minor.
-Exceptions may be granted at the discretion of the major advisor.
+Exceptions may be granted at the discretion of the minor advisor.
 New courses are added regularly.
 Please refer to the REALC Website for the most current list of electives.